 Structure of the index page - source here

-- Flask Apps and Dashboards - provided by AppSeed
+- Flask Apps - index provided by AppSeed